 “Oops.”
 Eror muttered, over and over, under her breath.
 She grabbed onto both sides of the vent, intending to pull herself up.
 The burning started once more.
 She dragged herself up and wiggled into the vent.
 She was now halfway in, and her feet were left to dangle out of the vent.
 She kicked them, attempting to get her entire body inside.
 She felt herself slipping, and the pain was setting itself further into her flesh.
 She reached forwards, digging her nails into the metal of the vent, and pulled herself up through it.

 Freedom awaited beyond a sea of pain.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MocMendaxWrite a Review